-Research and development expenses increased \$2.5 million for the year ended December 31, 2017 as compared to the year ended December 31, 2016.
-Higher research and development spending was due largely to increases in professional services related to outsourced manufacturing and in-vivo studies of \$1.4 million, lab supplies and expensed lab equipment of \$411 thousand, payroll and employee benefits of \$454 thousand, stock-based compensation of \$126 thousand, and other research and development expenses of \$89 thousand.
-We expect research and development expenses to continue to increase.
+Research and development expenses increased \$4.6 million for the year ended December 31, 2018 compared to the year ended December 31, 2017.
+Higher research and development expenses were due largely to increases in professional services related to outsourced manufacturing, in-vivo and clinical studies of \$1.9 million, payroll, employee benefits and stock-based compensation of \$1.5 million due to an increase in headcount as we scaled up our research and development efforts for our 2 leading product candidates, KB103 and KB105, lab supplies of \$860 thousand, and other research and development expenses of \$216 thousand.